JoleneKearse/fem-huddle-landing-page/README.md

 Next I decided, semi-with-crossed-fingers 🤞, that the 'cross the diamond' images in the back would be do-able with psuedo-elements and decided to leave that until the end.  _I'm hoping that doesn't come back to bite me in the butt!_ ⚡

 ### Built with 🛠
-- Semantic HTML5 markup - _I'd forgotten this on my last challenge, which I blame React for. !_ 🤣
+- Semantic HTML5 markup - _I'd forgotten this on my last challenge, which I blame React for!_ 🤣
 - CSS custom properties
 - Mobile-first workflow
+- `position: fixed`
+- Flexbox

 ### What I learned 📜

+#### 1) Adding Hover & Focus Effects on SVGs

 1) I do not know as much about applying `:hover` and `:focus` effects to **svg** images as I thought!